 Personal Protective Equipment (PPE)

-We can ONLY ACCEPT new or unused equipment from the most-needed items list.
-Please do not drop off used, opened or expired items.
+We can only accept new or unused equipment from the most-needed items list.
+We cannot accept used, opened or expired items.

 We cannot accept clothes, toys, blankets, books, magazines or other items at this time.